 - Swing: There are two different swing modes available.
 The 16th note swing is the default mode and is especially common in electronic music genres.
-The 8th note swing is your second option to add some shuffle to your songs. - Octave: Transposes the output notes up or down. - Presets box: Pick one of the included presets to get started quickly. - Clipboard button: Import and export presets using the clipboard. - Copy, paste, save: Use these buttons to.. errrr.. copy, paste, or save your page;).
+The 8th note swing is your second option to add some shuffle to your songs. - Octave: Transposes the output notes up or down. - Presets box: Pick one of the included presets to get started quickly. - Clipboard button: Import and export presets using the clipboard.
+You can also copy, paste, load, and save your page here.

-Main user interface elements 2 (everything else)
+Main user interface elements 2 (most important elements)